pkainulainen/gradle-examples/dependency-management/README.md

-This is an example application of my blog post titled Getting Started with Gradle: Dependency Management (Not published yet)
+This is an example application of my blog post titled [Getting Started with Gradle: Dependency Management](http://www.petrikainulainen.net/programming/gradle/getting-started-with-gradle-dependency-management/).

 You can package the application by running one of the following commands at command prompt: